JensNordenbro/Acto-R/README.md

 It is possible to configure Thread affinity using ActorAffinity.LongRunningThread-option.
 If this is not necessary, only use ActorAffinity.ThreadPoolThread.
 Regardless exactly one call is executing in your actor taget at a time.

-### Howto managed a service implementation by an actor
+### Howto manage a service implementation by an actor
 You define a class Test implementing an interface ITest of Task-typed return values:

         public interface ITest